yaxley-peaks/blog/src/rootless_root/index.md

 Grand Master Turing once dreamed that he was a machine.
 When he awoke he
 exclaimed:

-> I don"t know whether I am Turing dreaming that I am a machine, or a machine
+> I don&rsquo;t know whether I am Turing dreaming that I am a machine, or a machine
 > dreaming that I am Turing!

 ---